jorge-trujillo/es-intro/README.md

 -XPOST -H "Content-Type: application/json" 'http://localhost:9200/_search' --data-binary @query.json
 ```

-Here is an example index, which just leverages the name field:
+Here is an example query, which just leverages the name field:

 ### Get records that match "grey" or "bar"